stopar/bukku_rails/README.md

 ## Installation

+### Rails

-Add the gen into your Gemfile like so:
+Add the gem into your Gemfile like so:

 `gem "bukku_rails"`

+### Ruby

+1. Install the gem `gem install bukku_rails`

+2. Test the gem standalone `irb -r bukku_rails`

+3. If your satisfied with the gem usage you can include the gem in your `Gemfile` of your app.

 ## Usage